More than 200 Distributors

 Adults and children ≥ 40 kg

-Children < 40 kg
+Children < 40 kg:

 Dose with caution and monitor hepatic function at regular intervals

-Hypersensitivity to the active substances, to any of the penicillins or to any of the excipients.
-History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another beta-lactam agent (e.g. a cephalosporin, carbapenem or monobactam).
-History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid.
+- History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another beta-lactam agent (e.g. a cephalosporin, carbapenem or monobactam).

 Oral anticoagulants